-- Place potatoes into a large pot and fully submerge them with water.
-Add about a 1/8 teaspoon of salt.
+- Place the quartered potatoes into a large pot and fully submerge them with water.
+Add about 1/4 teaspoon of salt and stir.

-- Drain potatoes from the liquid and then place them back in the pot.
-Add salt, pepper, butter, Greek yogurt, and herbs.
-Use a hand mixer or potato masher to mash potatoes.
+- Once tender, strain the potatoes and place them back into the pot.
+Add the remaining salt, pepper, yogurt, butter, and herbs.
+Use an electric mixer (for smoother mashed potatoes) or potato masher (for chunkier mashed potatoes) to mash potatoes.

-- Slowly add in the milk until you’ve reached the desired consistency.
+- Slowly stir in the milk, a little bit at a time, until you’ve reached the desired consistency.

 Tips & Notes